Are you curious about what the best RV surge protector is? Or if having one is even necessary?

 The lower the power supply, the less amount of voltage your RV gets.
 If your RV doesn’t get adequate voltage, your electric system can be significantly damaged.

-Even if your RV model has a feature that shuts off power during low voltage, having a surge protector is still essential to your RV’s electrical health.
+Even if your RV model has a feature that shuts off power during low voltage, having an RV surge protector is still essential to your RV’s electrical health.

 Surge Protector vs. Electrical Management System (EMS)

-There are several differences between a surge protector and an electrical management system.
-Generally, an RV surge protector mainly protects your RV from large spikes of electrical activity.
+There are several differences between a surge protector and an electrical management system (EMS).
+Generally, the most basic surge protectors can protect your RV from large spikes of electrical activity.

-On the other hand, an EMS protects your RV from a wider variety of potentially harmful electrical issues such as low or high voltages, smaller power spikes, reverse polarity, open neutrals, and open grounds.
+On the other hand, an electrical management system protects your RV from a wider variety of potentially harmful electrical issues (such as low or high voltages, smaller power spikes, reverse polarity, open neutrals, and open grounds).

-If an EMS detects any issues that can potentially lead to more significant problems for your RV and the appliances inside, it immediately shuts off power.
+If an electrical management system detects any issues that can potentially lead to more significant problems for your RV and the appliances inside, it immediately shuts off power.

-While most people opt for surge protectors because of their lower prices, we highly recommend getting yourself both a surge protector and an EMS if you can afford it.
+While most people opt for RV surge protectors because of their lower prices, we highly recommend getting yourself both an RV surge protector and an electrical management system if you can afford it.

 Doing so provides your RV’s electrical system and appliances with complete protection from any possible electrical defaults that your RV might come across.